-Norway spruce: Uses and characteristics
+Norway spruce: Characteristics, use and symbolism

 The Norway spruce, a majestic conifer found in mountain regions, is prized for its versatile wood and ecological role in soil stabilisation, as well as being symbolically associated with spiritual continuity in various cultures.